rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryVcenter.md

 Preview list of virtual machines of a proposed filter condition

 Supported in v7.0+
-Preview list of virtual machines of a proposed filter condition.
+v7.0-v9.1: Preview list of virtual machines of a proposed filter condition.
+The result might not be accurate if new virtual machines were added after last vCenter refresh. v9.2: Preview list of virtual machines of a proposed filter condition.
 The result might not be accurate if new virtual machines were added after last vCenter refresh.
+It is not supported on Standalone Hosts.

 - There is a single argument of type PreviewFilterInput.
 - Returns VcenterAdvancedTagPreviewReply.